Ashwin-RH/remote-collab/README.md

 ### Deployment

-- **Frontend: Deployed on Vercel for seamless CI/CD integration.
+- **Frontend**: Deployed on Vercel for seamless CI/CD integration.

-- **Backend: Dockerized for easy deployment on any platform.
+- **Backend**: Dockerized for easy deployment on any platform.

-- **WebRTC Signaling Server: Configured with TURN/STUN servers for reliable peer-to-peer connections.
+- **WebRTC Signaling Server**: Configured with TURN/STUN servers for reliable peer-to-peer connections.